lyricbowditch/my-website/otherprojects.md

 ## House of SpeakEasy

-Lyric is currently the *Executive Producer* for House of SpeakEasy — a nonprofit grounded in the belief that the ability to read and write enables a person to know their rights, be confident in their identity, and engage boldly and empathetically with the world around them.
-All of our programs support reading, writing, and public participation in literary culture.
+Lyric is currently the **Executive Producer** for House of SpeakEasy — a nonprofit grounded in the belief that the ability to read and write enables a person to know their rights, be confident in their identity, and engage boldly and empathetically with the world around them.
 In her role as Executive Producer, Lyric leads a team to produce Seriously Entertaining, a critically-acclaimed literary cabaret event series, and Seriously Speaking, a platform for thoughtful discussions about polemical subjects.

 <div style="border: 1px solid #ddd; padding: 5px; max-width: 500px; border-radius: 8px;">
   <a href="https://www.houseofspeakeasy.org/seriously-entertaining/" target="_blank">
     <img src="{{ "/assets/hoslogo.jpg" | relative_url }}"
-         alt="House of SpeakEasy Logo" width="30%" style="border-radius: 8px;">
+         alt="House of SpeakEasy Logo" width="50%" style="border-radius: 8px;">
   </a>
   <h4>
     <a href="https://www.houseofspeakeasy.org/seriously-entertaining/" target="_blank">